• Statutory - 35 ILCS 120/2-10.5

-Direct Pay is an arrangement between the Illinois Department of Revenue (IDOR) and taxpayers which represents a cost-saving alternative to traditional sales and use tax compliance methods.
-Direct Pay is a term often used interchangeably with Managed Compliance Agreement (MCA) or Single Use Tax Compliance Agreement (SUTCA).
-These similar arrangements are utilized by other states to simplify a taxpayer's use tax calculation and remittance.
-In Illinois, approval for a Direct Pay Permit involves a thorough review process, typical of a sales and use tax audit.
-IDOR's Audit Bureau administers the program and addresses all related inquiries.
+The Illinois Department of Revenue's (IDOR) Audit Bureau administers the Direct Payment Permit Program which is an arrangement between IDOR and taxpayers representing a cost-saving alternative to traditional sales and use tax compliance methods.
+"Direct pay" is a term often used interchangeably with a Managed Compliance Agreement (MCA) or Single Use Tax Compliance Agreement (SUTCA).
+Other states utilize these similar arrangements to simplify a taxpayer's use tax calculation and remittance.
+In Illinois, approval for a Direct Pay Permit involves a thorough review process, including a sales and use tax audit.

-"Destination rate" means the tax due on the direct pay purchase is based on the location in Illinois to which the purchased item was shipped or delivered or at which possession was taken by you.
-Depending upon the location of the sale, the actual sales tax rate may be higher than the state rate of 6.25 percent because of home rule, non-home rule, mass transit, park district, flood prevention district, county public safety, public facilities or transportation, county school facility, and municipal business district tax.
+"Destination-based sales tax rate" means the tax due on the direct pay permit purchase is based on the location in Illinois to which the purchased item was shipped or delivered or at which possession was taken by the permit holder.
+Depending upon the location of the sale, the actual rate may be higher than the Illinois sales and use tax rate of 6.25 percent because of home rule, non-home rule, mass transit, park district, flood prevention district, county public safety, public facilities or transportation, county school facility, and municipal business district tax.

 How do I apply for a Direct Pay Permit?

 Email us the Audit Bureau at REV.IllinoisDirectPaymentProgram@Illinois.gov to request Form ST-45, Direct Pay Permit Application.
 Be sure to include this language in the subject line of your email: "Request to apply for participation – Direct Pay Program."

 We ask that review the following information about the Direct Pay Permit Program prior to contacting us for an application:

 How do I cancel a Direct Pay Permit?